darryncampbell/PlayStoreOnlyZebraDevices/README.md

 ### The Managed Play Store

 For those not familiar: Google’s Play Store has a dedicated set of capabilities targeted towards Enterprise use cases known as the ‘[Managed Google Play](https://support.google.com/googleplay/work/answer/6138458?hl=en)’.
 It is through the managed Play Store that Enterprises control which applications are installed on devices using an EMM, regardless of whether the device is fully owned (typical with Zebra devices) or uses the Android Work Profile on personal devices.
-Through managed Google Play organizations can also publish [private applications](https://support.google.com/googleplay/work/answer/6145139) not otherwise available through the Play Store.
+Through managed Google Play, organizations can also publish [private applications](https://support.google.com/googleplay/work/answer/6145139) not otherwise available through the Play Store.

 Managed Google Play and the standard Play Store share much of the same infrastructure, including the [Device catalogue](https://play.google.com/console/about/devicecatalog/) meaning you can use the device catalogue to selectively include or exclude supported devices regardless of which Play Store variant you use.